sixhops/catcollector-codealong/01-urls-views-templates.md

 </html>
 ```

-3. In our `views.py` we will now be **rendering** our template instead of sending HTTP responses, so so we can update our `views.py` to remove the import of `HttpResponse`.
+3. In our `views.py` we will now be **rendering** our template instead of sending HTTP responses, so so we can update our `views.py` to comment out the import of `HttpResponse`.

 4. Finally, in our index function in our `views.py` file, lets update the render to show our about.html: